dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](element_naming.png)
 ## Components
 ### Canvas Scaler
-1. Use a ** Canvas Scaler with a consistent resolu** component across all Canvases.
+1. Use a ** Canvas Scaler with consistent resolution** across all Canvases.

-If you have more than one canvas, make sure to utilize a preset for Canvas Scaler that will have have a **certain UI Scale mode** and a **Reference Resolution**.
+If you have more than one canvas, make sure to utilize a preset for Canvas Scaler that will have have a **certain UI Scale mode** and a **Reference Resolution** that will match your target platform most common resoultion.

 ![Alt](canvas_scaler.png)